Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

 How will/should candidates be prioritized?

-The most important criterion will be the unit’s willingness and demonstrated effectiveness to mentor the candidate, not only to become an assistant professor but to put them on the trajectory to achieve tenure, promotion, and beyond.
+The most important criterion will be the unit’s willingness and demonstrated effectiveness to mentor, advocate for, and sponsor the candidate, not only to become an assistant professor but to put them on the trajectory to achieve tenure, promotion, and beyond, as demonstrated by custom-tailored plans for the nominee.

 Can a single department (or school) submit more than one candidate?

-How does IE postdoc/scholars program address concerns about search committees potentially segregating applicants (by race/gender) in national searches?
+How does the IE postdoc/scholars program address concerns about search committees potentially segregating applicants (e.g., by race and gender) in national searches?

 If a candidate competing for a national search is nominated, nominating department must outline their hiring criteria and criteria ultimately for tenure & promotion and provide evidence to show why one candidate was selected for the faculty position and why the prospective postdoc was not.